yungyuc/ynote/nsd/schedule/24sp_nycu/schedule24sp.rst

 enrollment, but if you can convince me that you will learn well without my help, I will consider.
 The way to convince me is to build the teaching code https://github.com/solvcon/modmesh.
 Make sure it works by running two of its apps and know what they do.
-Go to https://discord.gg/P9U7PFv to show your results or ask questions.
+Go to https://discord.gg/P9U7PFv (channel #solvcon) to show your results or ask questions.

 If you can learn well without my help, you are capable of training yourself with the materials without needing to take the course.
 (If you do not understand